Jun 26, 2023

 The product development process begins with a clear understanding and definition of the problem or opportunity.
 It involves gathering relevant data by conducting market research, engaging with the target audience to identify their pain points, and discovering insights.
 A concise and precise problem statement is essential to set the direction of the lean development process.

 For instance, consider a software company that aims to develop a project management tool.
 During the problem definition stage, the company conducts interviews and surveys with potential customers to understand their project management challenges.
 Through these interactions, they identify common pain points such as ineffective task management, poor collaboration, and lack of real-time visibility.
+They also discovered a strong demand for features like team time tracking to help managers monitor productivity and optimize resource allocation.

 These insights help define the problem statement as “Developing a project management tool that enhances task management, collaboration, and real-time visibility for teams.”